-1. Color of Homes

-In addition to grading concepts, landscaping and color will be utilized to soften the appearance of the homes visible from outside the property.
+- 1. Color of Homes In addition to grading concepts, landscaping and color will be utilized to soften the appearance of the homes visible from outside the property.
 Home colors will be selected to be consistent with the surrounding natural landscape and with the color value of the specific hue close to the immediate landscape.
-Colors on the homes visible from outside Esperanza Hills will be predominately earth tones, such as browns, ochres, sepias, and grays.

-2. Landscaping

-The Esperanza Hills landscape plan will create elements of design continuity to reinforce an established "sense of place" for the community as a whole, and will enhance the overall character of the site by combining a mixture of formal and informal landscaping.
+Colors on the homes visible from outside Esperanza Hills will be predominately earth tones, such as browns, ochres, sepias, and grays. - 2.
+Landscaping The Esperanza Hills landscape plan will create elements of design continuity to reinforce an established "sense of place" for the community as a whole, and will enhance the overall character of the site by combining a mixture of formal and informal landscaping.
 Native and architecturally thematic plant material will be used to establish entry monuments, signage, walls, fences, and hardscape elements complementing and evoking the same respect for the surrounding natural environment.
 All streetscapes, slopes, and neighborhood parks will be harmoniously interwoven with the natural hillside by utilizing trees, naturalized shrubs, and grasses that are drought tolerant and considerate of long-term maintenance needs.
 Each of the nine community parks within Esperanza Hills will offer a specific grove of fruit-bearing trees that will provide residents of the community the opportunity to pick fresh fruit in a return to sustainable ways of living of the past.
 The parks have been named to identify with each specific fruit grove.
 Pedestrian connections and residential streets will offer canopy trees and flowering accent trees to provide shade, while open spaces will host informal plant and tree groupings and large evergreen shrubs.
 Plant material has been selected to complement the scale of the architecture.
 View opportunities will be considered from the neighborhoods to the surrounding landscape, enhancing views outside the immediate Project limits wherever possible.
-Conceptual landscape plans for the access configurations are contained on Exhibit 41 (page 137) and Exhibit 42 (page 139).
+A conceptual landscape plan is contained on Exhibit 22 (page 97).